JAC T9 Ute: Brazil

+Asia

+Pakistan

 On January 8, 2025, Ghandhara Automobiles introduced the JAC T9 pickup to the Pakistani market.
-Under its hood sits a single diesel engine that delivers 168 hp and 410 Nm of torque, paired with an 8-speed automatic gearbox and able to reach a top speed of 150 km/h.
+Under its hood sits a single diesel engine that delivers 125 kW and 410 Nm of torque, paired with an 8-speed automatic gearbox and able to reach a top speed of 150 km/h.
 With a fuel average of 10 km/L and a 76 L tank, the T9 is as efficient as it is capable.

-Measuring 5,330 mm long, 1,965 mm wide and 1,920 mm tall, the T9 offers comfortable seating for five.
-Its equipment list includes 18″ alloy wheels, a 10.4″ touchscreen infotainment system, 360°-view cameras, auto-dimming rearview mirror, rain-sensing wipers, power windows, a sunroof (the first offered on a pickup truck in Pakistan), rear AC vents and heated front seats.
+Its equipment list includes: 18-inch alloy wheels, a 10.4-inch touchscreen infotainment system, 360 degree-view cameras, auto-dimming rearview mirror, rain-sensing wipers, power windows, a sunroof (the first offered on a pickup truck in Pakistan), rear AC vents and heated front seats.

 Safety is comprehensive, with six SRS airbags and electronic aids such as ABS with EBD and BOS, Hill-Hold Control, Hill-Braking Assist, Traction Control, Vehicle Dynamic Control, Electronic Stability Control and Tyre Pressure Monitoring.
 The range-topping JAC T9 Hunter carries a sticker price of PKR 9.75 million.